Bevy-Rust-GPU/example-workspace/README.md

 Contains a working reimplementation of `bevy_pbr`.

-Shader def conditionals are implemented using compile-time trait generics, which opens the door to programmatic permutation generation.
+Shader def conditionals are implemented using compile-time trait generics, and entrypoint permutations are generated via macro annotations.

 At time of writing, `rust-gpu` only supports read-write access to storage buffers, which renders it incompatible with the read-only buffers bevy uses to store light and cluster data on supported platforms.

 As such, the `NO_STORAGE_BUFFER_SUPPORT` feature is enabled by default, and the bevy app is configured to match.

+### `bevy-rust-gpu-macros` Crate

+Macros for programmatically generating shader entrypoints.

 ### `shader`